Brackeys/Bullet-Time-Project/README.md

-# Bullet-Time-Project
+# Bullet Time Example Project
-This is the project used in my tutorial on creating a Bullet Time effect in Unity.
+This is the Unity project used in my tutorial on creating a Bullet Time effect in Unity.

+Check out my [YouTube Channel](http://youtube.com/brackeys) to watch the tutorial along with a bunch of others!

+Everything is free to use also commercially (public domain).